TranThangBin/Project-Archive/README.md

 ## 7. Keep your local repository up to date

-To keep your local repository up to date with the latest changes from the original repository, you can add the original repository as a remote using the `git remote add upstream https://github.com/TranThangBin/VLU-222-Semester-Windows-Form-Project.git` command, and then use the `git pull upstream main` command to fetch and merge changes from the remote repository into your local repository.
+To keep your local repository up to date with the latest changes from the original repository, going to your fork repository and press `sync fork` and then use the `git pull origin main` command to fetch and merge changes from the remote repository into your local repository.

 ---

-**Warning:** Remember to pull changes from the `upstream` remote often to keep your local repository up to date with the latest changes from the original repository.
+**Warning:** Remember to `sync fork` and then use `git pull origin main` often to keep your local repository up to date with the latest changes from the original repository.
 This will help you avoid merge conflicts and ensure that you're always working with the most recent version of the code.